 Xenia: What is unacceptable in architecture today?

-Every building serves as the symptom and the diagnosis of the society.
+Every building serves as the symptom of the society.
 We can read the architectural landscape as an open book about ourselves.
 What is unacceptable for me is perhaps yes, arrogance.
 I would agree.
 We live in the era of tabula non-rasa, in the total palimpsest of meanings.
 Architecture as the highest degree of intelligence and intellectual awareness is certainly of a greater value today.
 Architecture should be able to read the story of the land, as well as to write the story.
 It is the degree of attentiveness that always attracts me in the building, architectural proposal, or urban planning.

 Irina: Any prediction of what key issues for architecture will be in the future?